 Requirements:

-Students should have some familiarity with the R software program.
-This project is open to graduate students who are engaged in the following areas: genetics, bioinformatics, and/or developmental biology.
+Students should have excellent critical thinking and skills associated with SAS programing, basic statistics, and computer programing.
+This project is open to computer science, genetics, informatics, or like degrees.
+This project is open to graduate students.
 Students will be performing literature reviews, analyzing data, and attending seminars--with heavy focus in data analysis.
 This project is either virtual or in-person internship.

 Friendly reminder, the internship is a competitive process with an application, copy of transcripts, resume or CV, personal statement, and two academic or research references.
 See Frequently Asked Questions for additional details.